On the Trade-off of Intra-/Inter-class Diversity for Supervised Pre-training: Introduction

-Our major findings and contributions are as follows: \begin{itemize}[leftmargin=0.5cm] \item In supervised pre-training, we found that when the pre-training dataset size is fixed, the intra-/inter-class diversity trade-off would cause a downstream performance trade-off, highlighting the importance of balancing both diversities in designing the pre-training dataset; \item We provide a theory which explains this effect by showing that the downstream performance displays a convex relationship with respect to the class-to-sample ratio, serving as a guiding principle in designing a supervised pre-training dataset.; \item Our theory also uncovers the invariance of the optimal class-to-sample ratio with respect to the size of the pre-training dataset, motivating an application in predicting the optimal number of classes when building a pre-training dataset for a specific downstream task. \end{itemize}
+Our major findings and contributions are as follows: \begin{itemize}[leftmargin=0.5cm] \item In supervised pre-training, we observe that with a fixed pre-training dataset size, there exists a trade-off between intra-class and inter-class diversities.
+This balance between diversities plays a crucial role in shaping the downstream performance, underscoring the significance of considering both aspects when designing the pre-training dataset; \item We then theoretically explain this effect by first modeling the dataset generation process through a two-step sampling framework and then showing that the test error of the downstream task displays a convex relationship with respect to the class-to-sample ratio, serving as a guiding principle in designing a supervised pre-training dataset.; \item Our theory also uncovers the invariance of the optimal class-to-sample ratio with respect to the size of the pre-training dataset, allowing us to predict the optimal number of classes with a small number of pre-training data before building a larger pre-training dataset for a downstream task. \end{itemize}